zoutepopcorn/localhapp/Readme.md

+## Oops
+I messed with some rate limits from let's encrypt.
+Lost the recent certs.
+So it can be offline for a while :(.

 # What is this

 This is a simple nodejs server.
 It can proxy your local traffic with a valid certificate from the localh.app or *